0ankitcodes1/rumor-has-it/README.md

-# Falcon tech
+# Rumor Has It

-A front end design for a tech company made using html, css and bootstrap.
+A front end design for a clothing store using html, css, bootstrap and glidejs.

 ## Screenshots